Working with source code

 Configuration

-Get your API Key
+Get your API key

-Set the API Key (Environment variable)
+Set the API key (environment variable)

-.
+The SDK's test configuration in settings.js reads your API key from an environment variable named C3D_APPLICATION_KEY.
 You must set this variable in your terminal before running the tests.

-On Windows (powershell)
+On Windows (PowerShell)

 $env:C3D_APPLICATION_KEY="YOUR_API_KEY"

-On MaxOS or Linux
+On macOS or Linux

 export C3D_APPLICATION_KEY="YOUR_API_KEY"

-Now that you have created and obtained an API KEY and setup a "Scene" on Cognitive3D, you now have to update settings.js
+Now that you have an API key and a scene set up on Cognitive3D, update settings.js to point to scenes within your own Cognitive3D project.

 // settings.js